zerasul/genesis-code/README.md

 ## Release Notes

+### 1.3.1

+* Fixed a bug with some dependencies (Import TMX format ins't works).
+* Fixed some code smells reported by sonar.

 ### 1.3.0

 * Added import TMX file command; it generates a C Header File with the information of the TMX file.
 For more info about the TMX format, please see [Tiled Documentation](https://doc.mapeditor.org/en/stable/reference/tmx-map-format/).